DedalusProject/dedalus/docs/index.rst

 Examples
 =========

-We provide a number of examples_.
+We provide a number of examples_ in a separate mercurial repository.
 These are sample scripts that run typical physical problems, including Rayleigh-Benard convection in 2D and the KdV equation in 1D.

 .. _examples: https://bitbucket.org/dedalus-project/dedalus-examples